Integrate the ZOLOZ gateway

 Add a Java library

-The Java libraries of ZOLOZ are published in the Maven Central Repository.
-This section describes how to use a public Java library to integrate the ZOLOZ gateway and call the ZOLOZ API.
+ZOLOZ Java libraries are published in the Maven Central Repository.
+Perform the following steps to integrate the ZOLOZ gateway and call the ZOLOZ API by using the Java library.

 Add the following dependency to the pom.xml file of your project.
 This way, the Java library is added to your project.
 You can obtain the latest version of the dependency from GitHub.